-Title IX Coordinator Specialist for CNU Employees and Students Anji Khan Phone number: (916) 686-7811 Fax number: (916) 686-7310 Email addresss: anji.khan@cnsu.edu
+Title IX Coordinator Specialist for CNU Employees and Students: Melissa Sheldon

+Phone number: (916) 378-3574

+Email address: melissa.sheldon@cnsu.edu

-SEXUAL VIOLENCE ELIMINATION (SaVE Act)
+SEXUAL VIOLENCE ELIMINATION (Save Act)

 The SaVE Act went into effect on July 1, 2015.
-The act requires all academic institutions to provide anti- violence and anti- harassment programs to all students.
+The act requires all academic institutions to provide antiviolence and anti-harassment programs to all students.
 As part of this requirement, students must complete an anti-violence and harassment course.
 The course will be administered through an online resource program called MyStudentBody.
 The SaVE Act focuses on the prevention of: